PHACDataHub/datahub_portfolio/README.md

 ## Adding more tools to the tool inventory table

 The tool inventory table is generated using the Tabulator library on JavaScript.
-Hence, the column definitions and table data are defined under `js/create_table.js`.
-They are the last 2 things defined on the file.

-The `tableData` variable is a list of dictionaries — one for each of the tools shown on the table.
+The `tools` variable defined on `js/variables.js` is a list of dictionaries — one for each of the tools shown on the table.

-To add more items to the tool inventory table, just add another tool dictionary to the `tableData` list following the specified project dictionary format:
+To add more items to the tool inventory table, just add another tool dictionary to the `tools` list following the specified project dictionary format:

 ```jsx
 {